Below you will find useful tips and information regarding e-mail.

 Go to https://email.ki.se and log in with your KI Login (same information as for your e-mail account).
 You have to choose between logging in on a private or shared/public computer.

 The difference between logging in on a private or shared/public computer

 When you log in on a shared/public computer, you will not be able to download and save e-mail attachments on your computer.
 Please note that you will also be automatically logged out quicker - after ten minutes on a "shared/public computer" and after 4 hours on a "private computer".

 E-mail on your mobile

-The easiest way to receive e-mail on your mobile is to use the mobile's native e-mail app.
+The easiest way to receive e-mail on your mobile is to use the mobile's native e-mail app or the Outlook app.
 You can find guides for setting up your account below.

 Protect your user information

 KI never asks for personal information via e-mail.
 Never reply to e-mails where your personal information is requested.
 More about false e-mails (phishing) below.

 False e-mails which ask users to disclose personal information (such as login information for e-mail accounts) are frequently sent to KI users.
 The phenomenon is called phishing.
 Phishing means that an impostor (sender) tries to trick receivers into disclosing sensitive information by sending fake e-mails with various requests.